materials-data-facility/llm-hackathon/README.md

 # LLM March Madness Materials and Chemistry Hackathon

+## Registration

+**Individual**
+Registration for all is free.
+To register, RSVP at:

+**Team**
+Team registration is free, and can be completed via Miro.
+You will have access to the Miro board after registration.

 ## Schedule
 * This table will be updated with times and virtual locations soon...